 - 4. Health and Physical Education All students are required to undertake Year 10 Health & PE for one semester.
 They have the option of selecting additional subjects from within this Domain, if their subject selection allows.
-A student undertaking Units 1 & 2 Physical Education would not be required to undertake Year 10 Health & PE. - 5.Humanities All students are required to complete a full year of Humanities in Year 10.
-The Humanities course in Year10 is made up of Modern History, Civics and Citizenship, and Geography.
+A student undertaking Units 1 & 2 Physical Education would not be required to undertake Year 10 Health & PE, however, they can do so if they wish. - 5.
+Humanities All students are required to complete a full year of Humanities in Year 10.
+The Humanities course in Year 10 is made up of Modern History, Civics and Citizenship, and Geography.